youkufe/hls.js/doc/API.md

 If set, this value must be stricly superior to `liveSyncDuration` which must be defined as well.
 You can't define this parameter and either `liveSyncDurationCount` or `liveMaxLatencyDurationCount` in your configuration object at the same time.
 A value too close from `liveSyncDuration` is likely to cause playback stalls.

-### `liveDurationInfinity`

-(default: `false`)

-Override current Media Source duration to `Infinity` for a live broadcast.
-Useful, if you are building a player which relies on native UI capabilities in modern browsers.
-If you want to have a native Live UI in environments like iOS Safari, Safari, Android Google Chrome, etc. set this value to `true`.

 ### `enableWorker`